pbrdmn/brd.mn/src/cv.md

 >
 > Wisdom is a marketing, advertising, design and web development studio.
 >
-> * Technical responsibility for Custom administration tool
-> * Migration of websites from hosted LAMP servers to AWS cloud
-> * Liaised with clients to establish scope and requirement documentation
+> * Worked with client managers to define customer scope and project specifications
-> * Produced CMS and E-commerce sites to client specifications
+> * Delivered custom websites with CMS and ecommerce functionality to design brief
 > * Manage mobile application projects for iOS, Android and Windows
-> * Re-usable email templates coded for EDM software
+> * Developed client branded email templates for EDM software

 > ### Web Developer at Bicycling Australia